Wondering whether Illinois is a no-fault state for divorce? Read on for everything you need to know about the grounds for divorce in Illinois.

 Proving irreconcilable differences is straightforward if you and your spouse live separate and apart for six months, but a judge may grant a divorce even if you do not meet this criteria.

-Even though there are no fault-based grounds for divorce, two things to remember are (1) marital misconduct could still impact things like child custody or property division, and (2) your Illinois divorce could still be contested depending on whether you and your spouse can agree on all divorce-related issues.
+Even though there are no fault-based grounds for divorce, two things to remember are (1) marital misconduct could still impact things like child custody or property division, and (2) your Illinois no-fault divorce could still be contested depending on whether you and your spouse can agree on all divorce-related issues.

 If you have questions about ending a marriage in Illinois, it may be worth speaking with an experienced divorce lawyer about your particular circumstances.